openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 |               |           | Full Swing: 1, Up: 2, MidUp: 3, Mid: 4, Mid Down: 5, Down : 6                                     |

-When changing the mode the air conditioner will be turned on (unless is off is selected).
+When changing mode, the air conditioner will be turned on unless "off" is selected.

 ## Full Example